 In the end, I’d recommend this product to anyone as it’s just a good buy.
 While there are so many mechanical keyboards makers, Razer still somehow manages to dominate the market which speaks volumes.

-1. Corsair Gaming STRAFE Keyboard
+1. Corsair Gaming STRAFE

 While I love Razer, I do think one company has them beat when it comes to making cheap mechanical keyboards, and that company is Corsair.
 Some of you might not have ever heard of Corsair, but let me tell you, they make some awesome gaming products, and this mechanical keyboard has to be one of their best.

 The thing that sets the STRAFE apart is the excessive amount of customization it offers.
 When you first go to purchase the keyboard, you’ll get options on what switches you want Brown, Red, or Blue.
 Each of these cherry MX switches gives a different response each time you click them.
-I honestly prefer brown so that’s where my link will naturally take you, but a lot of writers prefer blue.
-I’ve never dealt with red, however, and can’t tell you much about it.
-After that, you have the ability to reprogram any and every key which means that this keyboard is a must for anyone who is trying to make a lot of macros.
-You literally have thousands of different options!
+I prefer the cherry brown switch – I’ve learned the perfect button spot so I can achieve a very fast double tap key press without much effort – this does take some time to lear howerver.
+If you’re a writer, a lot of writers prefer cherry blue as it has that pronounced clicking sound (not great for late night writing if you have others who are sleeping!).

 One other cool feature is that the WASD and space bar is textured so that you have the best grip possible while gaming or doing any other tasks that could make your hands lose their grip.